Dream Girl (Smiley song)

-Musc video
+Music video

 A music video for the song was released on June 9, 2011, and was directed and produced by Smiley alongside HaHaHa Production and Cat Music staff.

 The video starts by showing Smiley sitting down at a table in a generic white-background space, sipping from a glass of wine and beginning to type at a stenotype.
 The song explains the artist's lonely mood as he is trying to write a love song about his loved one.
 A woman with messy makeup appears and tears down his papers.
 Smiley then takes a box of matches and lits up even more of his failed lyric papers.
 After the first refrain, the video shows the woman dressed up with more care.
 Then she takes a bath in a solitary tub which Smiley also sets on fire after she is done.
 The video shows both Smiley and the woman who supposedly represented his loved one going through different moods, from anger and frustration to dancing.
 As his mood finally turns down to sadness, Smiley lits their bed and her clothes on fire.
 The end of the video shows him catching fire as well as only his shoes remain burning.

 The lyrics of the song describe the hurt from a failed romantic relationship as the very title suggests it by the phrase "my dream girl (is gone)", also explaining Smiley burning all the things that reminded him of the woman who was once his loved one.
 In the end, the sadness consumes him as well.